jestjs/jest/website/versioned_docs/version-22.x/TutorialReact.md

     ```
 2. Render as a custom element.
 DOM "custom elements" aren't checked for anything and shouldn't fire warnings.
 They are lowercase and have a dash in the name.
     ```js
-    jest.mock('./Widget', () => 'mock-widget');
+    jest.mock('./Widget', () => () => <mock-widget />);
     ```
 3. Use `react-test-renderer`.
 The test renderer doesn't care about element types and will happily accept e.g. `SomeComponent`.
 You could check snapshots using the test renderer, and check component behavior separately using Enzyme.
+4. Disable warnings all together (should be done in your jest setup file):
+    ```js
+    jest.mock('fbjs/lib/warning', () => require('fbjs/lib/emptyFunction'));
+    ```
+    This shouldn't normally be your option of choice as useful warnings could be lost.
+However, in some cases, for example when testing react-native's components we are rendering react-native tags into the DOM and many warnings are irrelevant.
+Another option is to swizzle the console.warn and suppress specific warnings.

 ### DOM Testing

-If you'd like to assert, and manipulate your rendered components you can use [Enzyme](http://airbnb.io/enzyme/) or React's [TestUtils](http://facebook.github.io/react/docs/test-utils.html).
-We use Enzyme for this example.
+If you'd like to assert, and manipulate your rendered components you can use [react-testing-library](https://github.com/kentcdodds/react-testing-library), [Enzyme](http://airbnb.io/enzyme/), or React's [TestUtils](https://reactjs.org/docs/test-utils.html).
+The following two examples use react-testing-library and Enzyme.

+#### react-testing-library

-You have to run `yarn add --dev enzyme` to use Enzyme.
-If you are using a React version below 15.5.0, you will also need to install `react-addons-test-utils`.
+You have to run `yarn add --dev @testing-library/react` to use react-testing-library.

 Let's implement a checkbox which swaps between two labels: